rinazbelhaj/EVA/Project 1/Assignment 1B.md

 # Why should we only (well mostly) use 3x3 Kernels?

+1. 3x3 kernels are least number of parameters [9 Parameters]
+2. 3x3 kernels are accelerated on GPUs and TPUs

 # How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 ?